swilli21/UVA2024Capstone/README.md

 -- Define your natural language query

--- Generate SQL and execute query/question out
+-- Generate SQL and execute query/question output

 -- Initialize Google Cloud aiplatform client that will be used to create and send requests to the MedLM model to summary rag text from the generated sql.